-Academic scholars and exhibition holders are not assigned to a specific subject area but may well show a particular aptitude for one or more subjects.
-All subjects offer additional opportunities outside the classroom which academic award holders are expected to participate in.
-A wide range of super-curricular events are held throughout the academic year.
-These include talks by members of the academic community, external speakers, workshops led by staff, and activities led by scholars themselves.
-These events enrich and extend students' knowledge.
-Academic award holders are formally required to attend these, and their attendance at events throughout the year is monitored by the Oxbridge and academic enrichment co-ordinator.
+Academic scholars and exhibition holders are not assigned to a specific subject area, though they often show a particular aptitude for one or more subjects.
+All subjects provide additional opportunities beyond the classroom, in which academic award holders are expected to participate.
+A wide range of super-curricular events take place throughout the academic year.
+These include talks by members of the academic community, external speakers, workshops led by staff, and activities led by the scholars themselves.
+These events are designed to enrich and extend pupils' knowledge.
+Academic award holders are formally required to attend, and their attendance at events throughout the year is monitored by the SMT associate academic challenge.